jmatthiesen/vsmac-tfs-addin/README.md

 # Visual Studio for macOS TFS Add-in

-Visual Studio for macOS add-in for interacting with Microsoft Team Foundation Server and Visual Studio Team Services,.
+Visual Studio for macOS add-in for interacting with Microsoft Team Foundation Server and Visual Studio Team Services.

 ## Contributing